All Course Offerings

 Instructor: Duncan Callaway

 (Three hours of lecture per week.
-Prerequisites: Physics 7B or 8B or equivalent.
-Not offered Spring 2024.)
+Prerequisites: Physics 7B or 8B or equivalent)

 Provides an understanding of concepts in the design and operation of electric power systems, including generation, transmission, and consumption.
 Covers basic electromechanical physics, reactive power, circuit and load analysis, reliability, planning, dispatch, organizational design, regulations, environment, and end-use efficiency, and new technologies.